-Upon request, show police your driver's license, registration, and proof of insurance.
+Upon request, show the police your driver's license, registration, and proof of insurance.

 If an officer or immigration agent asks to look inside your car, you can refuse to consent to the search.
-But if police believe your car contains evidence of a crime, your car can be searched without your consent.
+But if the police believe your car contains evidence of a crime, your car can be searched without your consent.

 Both drivers and passengers have the right to remain silent.
 If you are a passenger, you can ask if you are free to leave.
-If the officer says yes and it is safe to do so, calmly leave or sit silently.
-Even if the officer says no, you have the right to remain silent.